|Location||Republic of Karelia, Russia|

 |Feasibility study||H2 2021|

-Acquired in 2012, Viksha is Polymetal’s first PGM project, and one the largest open-pit PGM deposits in the world containing roughly 9.5 Moz of palladium equivalent.
+Viksha is Polymetal’s first PGM project, and one the largest open-pit PGM deposits in the world containing roughly 9.5 Moz of palladium equivalent.
+The license was acquired in 2012.
 Polymetal holds the 20-year mining license renewed in 2016, which covers a project area of 47km2 that comprises three adjacent zones — Viksha, Kenti and Shargi — each containing platinum, palladium, gold and copper mineralization.
 Average reef width is 8 m.
 The maximum depth of the open-pit is 300 m.

 Polymetal intends to complete a feasibility study (“FS”) for an Ore Reserve estimate for Viksha in 2H 2021.
 Provided the development decision which is supposed to be taken in 1H 2024 is positive, the asset could enter production in 2027.